Overview

 cmake --build build --config Release -j 16

-Check that the binary works:
+Verify that the binary works:

 ./build/bin/llama-cli --version

-A basic server command looks like this:
+A basic CUDA-backed server command looks like this:

 ./build/bin/llama-server \